iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 the controls for setting parameters.

 .. note:: Each parameter has controls and visual indicators that allow you to interact with it.
 These controls are highlighted here.
 The :purple:`asterisk` indicates that
-    you have changed the value of the parameter in control center but have not actually set that new value on the module.
-The :red:`refresh button` refreshes the current value of the parameter from the module, so it can be used to check that a parameter was actually set to what you expect.
+    you have changed the value of the parameter in Control Center but have not actually set that new value on the module.
+The :red:`refresh button` refreshes the current value of the parameter from the module, so it can be used to check that a parameter was actually set to what you expected.
 The :blue:`set arrow` sets and saves the value of the parameter selected in Control Center onto the module.
 After clicking this, the asterisk should disappear.
 The :green:`information button` provides some brief information on the purpose and usage of a parameter.